alextsigonias/starter-academic/content/home/publications_journals.md

 headless: true

 # Order that this section appears on the page.
-weight: 24
+weight: 23

-title:  Conference Publications
+title:  Journal Publications
 subtitle: ''

 content: